jaxdem.forces#

 - external_force: jax.Array#

-Accumulated external force applied to all particles.
+Accumulated external force applied to all particles (at particle position).
 This buffer is cleared when

 apply()is invoked.